 Psoriasis affects around 2% of people in the UK.
 It can start at any age, but most often develops in adults under 35 years old.

-The following animations show how psoriasis develops.
+The animation below shows you how psoriasis develops.

 The severity of psoriasis varies greatly from person to person.
 For some people, it is just a minor irritation, for others it has a major impact on their quality of life.